NicIMPACT/impact-model-projects/scenarios/2015-05-08-ssp2-gfdlnic.md

   - qfxagg
 ---

-this is a test but with real data.
+this is a test but with real old-baseline data.
 See the scenarios here: D:\Users\ncenacchi\Documents\IMPACT 3 model\IMPACT webtool\impact-model-master\scenarios